 Valparaiso is a medium-sized city located in the state of Indiana.
 With a population of 32,626 people and 15 constituent neighborhoods, Valparaiso is the 26th largest community in Indiana.

 Valparaiso real estate is some of the most expensive in Indiana, although Valparaiso house values don't compare to the most expensive real estate in the U.S.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Valparaiso is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Valparaiso is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Valparaiso who work in office and administrative support (12.40%), sales jobs (10.02%), and teaching (9.74%).
+There are especially a lot of people living in Valparaiso who work in office and administrative support (13.27%), management occupations (10.45%), and teaching (10.19%).

-The citizens of Valparaiso are very well educated compared to the average community in the nation: 35.90% of adults in Valparaiso have a bachelor's degree or even advanced degree.
+The population of Valparaiso is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.33% of adults in Valparaiso have a bachelor's degree or even advanced degree.

 The most common language spoken in Valparaiso is English.
-Other important languages spoken here include Spanish and Hindi.
+Other important languages spoken here include Spanish and Chinese.